ProgSoc/FuzzJudge/README.md

 difficulty = 3
 ```
 * `points` is the number of points awarded for submitting a passing solution.
-* `difficult` is a difficulty rating where 1 is easy, 2 is medium and 3 is hard.
+* `difficulty` is a difficulty rating where 1 is easy, 2 is medium and 3 is hard.

 ## Background